u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

 Supported Browsers
 ==================

-Odoo supports all the major desktop and mobile browsers available on the market, as long as they are supported by their publishers.
+Thrive Bureau ERP supports all the major desktop and mobile browsers available on the market, as long as they are supported by their publishers.

 Here are the supported browsers: